st155213/Free-YouTube-MP3-Downloader-Python/README.md

 # Python_Youtube_mp3_downloader_Win
 A simple Python GUI tool to download YouTube videos as MP3 files on Windows.
 This repository contains the Python source code only.

-GUI built with Tkinter
+GUI built with Tkinter.

-Automatically downloads ffmpeg if missing
+Automatically downloads ffmpeg if missing.

-Uses yt-dlp for YouTube extraction
+Uses yt-dlp for YouTube extraction.

-Browser cookies (Firefox, Edge, Chrome, Opera, Brave) are used if login is required
+Browser cookies (Firefox, Edge, Chrome, Opera, Brave) are used if login is required.

-Used Python version 3.12.4
+Python version 3.12.4 was used.

-Does not include a pre-built EXE; users can create it themselves using PyInstaller
+Does not include a pre-built EXE; users can create it themselves using PyInstaller.

 Usage Note: